 - Send your kids to college

 - Ever afford anything at all

 Inflation is the slow devaluation of a currency over time.
-Another common definition for inflation is that it’s the “slow increase of prices over time.”
-If you’ve ever felt like things just keep getting more expensive over time, that’s because they are.
-Let’s use the Big Mac Index as an example.
+The devaluation of a currency can also be viewed as the “slow increase of prices over time.”
+If you ever feel like things are getting more expensive each year, it’s because they are.

-When the McDonald’s Big Mac first debuted, it cost just 45 cents.
-Today, that same exact sandwich will run you closer to 4 bucks.
-This is a price increase of nearly 800%.
-When you really think about it, it doesn’t make any sense for the price of a Big Mac to go up at all.
-Let alone by 800%.
+When the McDonald’s Big Mac first debuted in 1967, it cost just 45 cents.
+By the 90s, the cost had risen to around $2.50.
+Today, that same exact sandwich will run you closer to 5 bucks.
+This is a pretty ruthless price increase of over 1,000% by Micky D’s on its signature sandwich.
+When you really think about it, the cost of a hamburger should really be going down over time, right?

-Since the 1960s, McDonald’s has gotten exponentially more efficient.
-Today, it has more sophisticated methods for farming, transporting, fertilizing, communicating, and antibiotics to keep cows healthy.
-With all this advancement, McDonald’s should be able to produce more burgers at a lower cost to keep prices down.
+Since the 1960s, McDonald’s has gotten exponentially more efficient in its operations.
+Today, there are more sophisticated methods for farming, fertilization, and transportation.
+With all this tech advancement, McDonald’s should be able to produce more burgers at a lower cost to keep prices down.
 So why in the world is the average cost of a burger increasing?
 Answer: inflation.

 The Big Mac isn’t increasing in price.
 The dollar is decreasing in value.